Texas Hold 'Em

 The Inflatable "Trump Baby" Making an Appearance to the Delight of Demonstrators

 In addition to music, I would have had a couple of food trucks on site, offering up some Texas BBQ.
 What better way to send the Texas delegation back to Texas?
-Or maybe Chicago Hot Dogs (no ketchup) from Byrons, or sliders from the Billy Goat.
+Or maybe Chicago Hot Dogs (no ketchup) from Byron’s, or sliders from the Billy Goat.

-Instead, the organizers handed out large sticks of colored chalk.
-The adults transformed into children, scribbling slogans on the plaza’s pavement.
-Most people left shortly after their arrival, leaving plenty of open space for the artists in the crowd.
 One a’hole decided to deface the Calder Flamingo, bringing back memories from two or three years ago when portions of the statue had to be repainted due to similar graffiti.
-Fortunately, this time the words were written in chalk that would wash away during the next rainstorm.
-Nevertheless, this guy’s lack of respect for public art should not be tolerated. or excused.
+Fortunately, today’s scrawl was written using chalk, which would disappear during the next rainstorm.
+Nevertheless, this guy’s lack of respect for public art should not be tolerated or excused.
+Note to Indivisible Chicago: Have one or more of your parade marshals monitor demonstrators, with an eye toward stopping vandalism.

 Ready to March